Built With

 }

-You probably have heard too much about Reduxarrow-up-right for state management.
-Redux is cool!
-However, in our app here, we have sort of recreated redux using react-hooksarrow-up-right and Context APIarrow-up-right without actually installing redux and react-redux and all the middleware that redux might need.
+You probably have heard too much about [Redux](https://redux.js.org/introduction/getting-started) for state management.
+Redux is cool! **However**, in our app here, we have sort of recreated redux using [react-hooks](https://reactjs.org/docs/hooks-intro.html) and [Context API](https://reactjs.org/docs/context.html) without actually installing redux and react-redux and all the middleware that redux might need.
 Here is a diagram of how it works, and I'm pretty confident to say that it works somehow in a similar fashion as redux.
-So no surprises! :
+So no surprises! :&#x20;